-2019: Is the first running back with at least three games of multiple rush touchdowns in his rookie season since Ezekiel Elliott had five in 2016...Surpassed Marcus Allen's franchise record set in 1982 for most rushing yards by a rookie in club history and in Week 13 became the only Raiders rookie ever to rush for 1,000 yards in a season...Continues to lead all rookie rushers in carries (218), rushing yards (1,061) and rushing touchdowns (seven).
+2019: Is the first running back with at least three games of multiple rush touchdowns in his rookie season since Ezekiel Elliott had five in 2016...Surpassed Marcus Allen's franchise record set in 1982 for most rushing yards by a rookie in club history and in Week 13 became the only Raiders rookie ever to rush for 1,000 yards in a season...Has earned back-to-back NFL Offensive Rookie of the Month Awards in October and November...Continues to lead all rookie rushers in carries (218), rushing yards (1,061) and rushing touchdowns (seven).

-College: Appeared in 42 games over three years at Alabama...Totaled 251 carries for 1,491 yards with 16 touchdowns, adding 48 receptions for 571 yards and five touchdowns...As a kick returner, he returned 19 kickoffs for 514 yards, including one for a touchdown...In 2018, his 11 rushing touchdowns ranked third in the FBS among players with 120-orfewer rushing attempts, while his 30.6-yard kickoff return average was the second-best single-season mark in program history.
+College: Appeared in 42 games over three years at Alabama...Totaled 251 carries for 1,491 yards with 16 touchdowns, adding 48 receptions for 571 yards and five touchdowns...As a kick returner, he returned 19 kickoffs for 514 yards, including one for a touchdown.